RinkuMonani/RinkuMonani/README.md

 #### Including a List of my projects in chronological order:
 - [codebreak](https://github.com/RinkuMonani/codebreak), is a guessing game with 5 levels.
 Built using HTML5, CSS3, Vanilla JS and two boring evenings!
 - [BUGXS Django](https://github.com/RinkuMonani/BUGXS-DJANGO-PUBLIC), django version of my live project [bugxs.co](https://bugxs.co)
-- [BugetTrack](https://github.com/RinkuMonani/BudgetTrack), A simple web app to keep track of the expenses and income.
+- [BugetTrack](https://github.com/RinkuMonani/BudgetTrack), A simple web app to keep track of the expenses and income. *clone project*
-- [Sear-A-pe](https://github.com/RinkuMonani/sear-a-pe), enables you to Search a Recipe from the pool available at your finger tips.
+- [Sear-A-pe](https://github.com/RinkuMonani/sear-a-pe), enables you to Search a Recipe from the pool available at your finger tips. *clone project*
 - [Airline Reservation System](https://github.com/RinkuMonani/Airline-Reservation-System), A simple GUI project made in the process of leaning JAVA Swing.